DESinMinecraft/Minecraft-Nemesis-System/README.md

       - BadOmen (Gives Bad Omen to whoever kills them)
       - GolemToss (Tosses you up like an Iron Golem when they hit you)
       - DashStrike (Quickly launches towards you from a long distance, and delievers multi-hit damage.
 Unstunable when doing this ability, but can still take fall damage)

+### Shaming

+If a Nemesis has 18% HP or lower, with your Ring/Amethyst Shard, left click them to shame them.
+It will show up on your sidebar when battling them when they can finally be shamed.
+The Nemesis will lose abilities and despawn.
+The amount of abilities they lose is random.
+The mechanic is still buggy and the Nemesis may not properly lose some of their abilities.
+Expect it to not work all the time.

+Some reasons why you may want to shame instead of killing a Nemesis:

+- Get rid of the ExplodeOnDie ability so when you kill them, the area around you isn't destroyed

+- Get rid of the CheatsDeath ability so when you kill them next time, they stay dead.

+- Farm Nemeses for gear.
+If a Nemesis maxed out on the amount of abilities they can learn and the abilities don't apply to the weapons that they will drop when killed (e.g. the Totem ability will not get equipped on their weapon, but PoisonDamage will, allowing you to do PoisonDamage on enemies if you get their weapon), shame them and let them kill you again to learn better abilities that can get equipped on weapons.
+You may get very overpowered weapons like this with trial and error.

 # Other Info